AkhilSharma90/Akhil-Tutorials-Website/content/docs/pandas/pandas/intro_to_pandas.md

 ---
-title: "1.
-Introduction to Pandas"
+title: "An Introduction to Pandas"
 description: "This is an introduction to pandas, a python package for data analysis."
 icon: "P"
 draft: false